 Many student, staff, faculty, and community partners have generated sustainability initiatives.
-Some programs combine courses and student research projects to produce innovations on and off campus - several student projects contributed to Florida Tech's STARS Campus Sustainability Rating.
+Some programs combine courses and student research projects to produce innovations on and off campus - several student projects have contributed to Florida Tech's sustainability advances.
 Students have also worked with many regional Space Coast partners.

 Sustainability research projects often use a campus classroom model: students develop real-world sustainability projects to generate applied experience and sharpen marketable skills.
 These efforts include student-staff-faculty teams working on issues such as:

 - Recycling: Projects include electronics, dormitory, and workspace recycling.
-Best practices are re-inforced by e-mail, social, and print media products with the communications team and Facilities Operations.
-Corporate donors include Siemens Engineering and Waste Management.
+Contact Facilities Operations for most questions.
+Corporate donors of bins include Siemens Engineering and Waste Management.

-- Dining Services: Sourcing of food waste for the composting project, expansion of certified sustainable coffee options, and cooking oil to power university vehicles are among the projects scoped or implemented for on-campus dining options.
+- Food Production & Consumption: Sourcing of food waste for the composting project, expansion of certified sustainable coffee options, and cooking oil to power university vehicles are among the projects scoped or implemented for on-campus dining options.

 - Sustainable Events: Best practices in sustainability are increasingly used in event management.
 Students have worked to bring sustainable practices to many events on- and off-campus including the Florida Tech International Festival, Woman's Business Center events, Melbourne Music Marathon, and Ron-Jon's Beach and Board Fest.